LawlietNick/screaming-frog-helpers/README.md

 **How to use:**

 1. Copy the code from `wordpress-post-type.js`.
-2. In Screaming Frog, go to "Configuration" -> "Custom" -> "Extraction."
+2. In Screaming Frog, go to "Configuration" -> "Custom" -> "Custom JavaScript"
-3. Click "Add" to create a new custom extraction.
+3. Click "Add"
-4. Choose "JavaScript" as the extractor type.
+4. Click "JS" -icon on the right
-5. Paste the code into the code editor.
+6. Paste the code into the code editor.
-6. Configure the extraction:
-    * **Extraction type:** Select an appropriate extraction type (e.g., "Extract Text").
-    * **CSS Path:** Enter "body" as the CSS Path.
-    * **Give it a name:** Provide a descriptive name (e.g., "WordPress Post Type").
+7. Test it with a single url using the JavaScript Tester on the right
+8. Add Snippet to User Library for the later use.
+You can name the snippet "Wordpress Post Type"
+9. CLick OK

 **Supported Post Types:**